 - T: Some OBE, drats – that’s often the problem with these miniatures.
 Time passes and [almost] all is well.
 Its a little sharp & erratic neat and initially loses out to the 12yo on power as well as commitment and vibrancy.
 With water: with little-to-no sherry action showing it speaks heavily of a mature, chalky-dry, lemon citrus-savoury-sweet Speyside-style malt matured in-refill bourbon [no complaints there], with a slightly waxy-oily mouthfeel too.
 Good stuff, old-skool!

 - F: Medium-short and soft, fusty=wafer, savoury-sweet.

 - C: What a journey.
 Score-wise I had this in the 70s before significantly upping the score to an appropriate 86.
-Then i saw Serge [and some Maniacs] had had a similar journey: 88/78/88.
-In the end, i realised this as a very decent old-style malt.
-Bucking the current trend once again, Glengoyne have subsequently replaced this 17yo with their 18yo.
+Then I saw Serge [and some Maniacs] had had a similar journey: 88/78/88.
+In the end, I realised this as a very decent old-style malt.
+Bucking the current trend once again, Glengoyne has subsequently replaced this 17yo with their 18yo.

 - N: Quite a bit darker than the 17yo.
 Notes of caramel, mocha, Chai spices, fusty-sweet hessian, popadoms, dry fruity maltiness, ripe/drying pineapple=mango,…. help yourself.